JFan1997/TeLEX-Python3/README.md

 3) Once the "telex" environment is present in your environment, you can activate it by:
 > source activate telex

+4) Install the required packages:
-4) pip install -r requirements.txt
+>pip install -r requirements.txt

 5) Add TeLEX home to your PYTHONPATH environment variable; illustrative example:
 >(telex) jha@sjlinux1:~/projects/TeLEX$ export PYTHONPATH=$PWD